nhinvo/GenomeAssembly-Snakemake/README.md

   - Edit relative path to sample table in line 4
   - Edit "seq data type" in line 5.
 Options: "illumina short read"  or "nanopore long read"
   - Edit paths to reference databases in lines 9 & 10
+  - Edit whether you want genome comparison and gene annotation in line 13 and 14.
+    - gene comparison: many-to-many fastANI comparison between all bins.
+    - gene annotation: annotate bins using prokka.
-  - Edit paths to scratch (intermediate) directory and results directory in lines 12 & 13.
+  - Edit paths to scratch (intermediate) directory and results directory in lines 16 & 17.

 Create **samples.tsv** file in the `inputs/` Directory:
   - Create samples.tsv file for your samples with the following required columns (and any other columns for your samples):